JonasRock/POETradeFuzzySearch/README.md

 # POETradeFuzzySearch
 When searching on pathofexile.com/trade, this addon inserts the tilde(~) before your search query.
 This enables fuzzy search, so you can be more lenient with your search.
+Start you search with a space (" ") to not use fuzzy search for this query.

-For example, when searching for "#% to Fire and Cold Resistance" it's enought to just write "fire cold res".
+For example, when searching for "#% to Fire and Cold Resistance" it's enough to just write "fire cold res".
 Without fuzzy search, this would not find the modifier.

 ---